hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 This avoids multiple issues with the default `venv` included in Python (`python -m venv`).

-One issue is that a virtual environment created for one cluster might not work on another.
+For instance, a virtual environment created for one cluster might not work on another.
 Additionally, when activating a virtual environment, the same centrally installed modules used during its creation must also be loaded.
 The `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way,